tugberkvaroglu/to-do-app/README.md

 # to-do-app
-advanced to do app that tracks user's to do list with the streak mechanism
+really basic to do app with some added functionality but not finished and will not be finished XD

 ## Screenshots